 Los Angeles-based hedge fund, Hedonova, sees 2022 returns soar by 33%

-New York, 10 January 2023: Hedonova, an alternative investment fund with headquarters in Los Angeles, California, and offices across the globe, has recorded strong growth in returns as well as asset base.
+• AUM increased from $160 million to $400 million • 100% increase in its institutional business • HNI clients increased by 30%NEW YORK CITY, NEW YORK, USA, January 17, 2023 /EINPresswire.com/ -- Hedonova, an alternative investment fund with headquarters in Los Angeles, California, and offices across the globe, has recorded strong growth in returns as well as asset base.
 Hedonova generated returns of 32.8% post fees in 2022.
 In a short span of 3 years since its ambitious launch in 2019, Hedonova has seen exceptional growth in multiple avenues of its business.
 Assets under management increased from $160 million to $400 million.

-In line with the current investment landscape, Hedonova offers its HNI and institutional clients a select range of high-yielding, risk-adjusted alternative investments which are uncorrelated to the stock markets.
-These include cryptocurrencies, real estate, equipment finance, music royalty, startups, wine, rare art, agricultural investments, carbon credit, litigation finance, and more.

 The fund generated post fees returns of 32.8% largely driven by its litigation finance and carbon credit holdings which, as separate asset classes, have generated returns of 58% and 265%.
 Startups and wine investments were the laggards in the portfolio losing 14% and 6% in 2022.